webventurer/simple-nextjs-starter/INSTALL.md

 - `pnpm lint` (Biome) → Validates code style and quality
 - Both are needed: TypeScript catches logical errors, Biome catches style issues

+Choose Biome if you want faster tooling and minimal configuration.
+Choose ESLint if you need specific plugins or have existing ESLint workflows.

 ### Why Turbopack?

 This starter uses the `--turbopack` flag to enable Next.js's new Rust-based bundler instead of the traditional Webpack.